layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/advance-concepts-of-service-meshes/deploy-an-application/_index.md

 ---
-docType: "Chapter"
 id: "deploy-an-application"
-chapterTitle: "Deploy a sample application"
+title: "Deploy a sample application"
 description: "In this chapter, you will deploy the BookInfo application to demonstrate Istio's capabilities in managing microservices."
-lectures: 12
 weight: 2
-title: "Deploy a sample application"
 ---

 {{< chapterstyle >}}